georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

 The regex query can take specific regex parameters.
-For example:
+The following parameters are supported:

 `flags`
 :   Possible flags are `ALL` (default), `ANYSTRING`, `COMPLEMENT`, `EMPTY`, `INTERSECTION`, `INTERVAL`, or `NONE`.
-See [regexp-syntax](/reference/query-languages/query-dsl-regexp-query.md) for their meaning
+See [regexp-syntax](query-dsl-regexp-query.md) for their meaning

 `max_determinized_states`
-:   Regular expressions are dangerous because it's easy to accidentally create an innocuous looking one that requires an exponential number of internal determinized automaton states (and corresponding RAM and CPU) for Lucene to execute.
+:   Regular expressions are dangerous because it’s easy to accidentally create an innocuous looking one that requires an exponential number of internal determinized automaton states (and corresponding RAM and CPU) for Lucene to execute.
 Lucene prevents these using the `max_determinized_states` setting (defaults to 10000).
 You can raise this limit to allow more complex regular expressions to execute.

-## Context suggester [context-suggester]
+## Context Suggester [context-suggester]

 The completion suggester considers all documents in the index, but it is often desirable to serve suggestions filtered and/or boosted by some criteria.
 For example, you want to suggest song titles filtered by certain artists or you want to boost song titles based on their genre.